 The Pacific Ocean offers beautiful crashing waves, beaches for walking and tide pools for exploring.
 Many visitors pass the day fishing from the shore or picnicking on the sandy beaches.

 Northern California’s Skunk Train at Fort Bragg is a 100-year-old train line that now operates as a tourist railway transporting thousands of visitors each year.
 The Skunk line runs 40 miles from Fort Bragg on the coast to Willits on US Highway 101.

 The Bryan Preserve, located in Point Arena in Southern Mendocino County, is a wildlife preserve with two kinds of zebra species and several species of antelope.
 Tours are available by reservation only and take place in the late afternoon to coincide with the animal feeding.

 Glass Beach is adjacent to MacKerricher State Park near the town of Fort Bragg.
-The beach that is literally covered with beach glass instead the expected sand.
+The beach is covered with beach glass instead of the expected sand.

 Mendocino County Wine Tasting

 As with many places in California, the winery world has found its niche in Mendocino.
 Check out the tasting rooms and tours available and pick up a bottle of wine to enjoy back at your cottage, tent or with your picnic.

 If you wish to have a true hassle-free wine tasting experience, contact one of the wine tour companies and relax.
 Booking a tour with them means you won’t have to worry about parking, driving or any of the other concerns with wine tasting.
 They know the area and the wineries that best suit the experience you desire.

 Mendocino Botanical Gardens is situated on 47 acres of coastal bluffs in the town of Fort Bragg.
 Beautiful plants & flowers, stunning views of the Pacific ocean, make Mendocino Botanical Gardens the perfect destination for a relaxing day trip.